CORONAVIRUS (COVID-19)Knowledge Base: Updates & Information

 For more information, see Notice 2020-15.

-MARCH 24th UPDATE: WASHINGTON INSURANCE COMMISSIONER ORDERS STATE REGULATED HEALTH INSURERS TO EXPAND TELEHEALTH, TESTING COVERAGE & EXTEND PREMIUM GRACE PERIODS
+MARCH 24th: WASHINGTON INSURANCE COMMISSIONER ORDERS STATE REGULATED HEALTH INSURERS TO EXPAND TELEHEALTH, TESTING COVERAGE & EXTEND PREMIUM GRACE PERIODS

 On March 24, 2020, Insurance Commissioner, Mike Kreidler, issued a second emergency order (Order) directing all carriers of state-regulated fully insured plans to make additional coverage changes to assist consumers during the Coronavirus Disease 2019 (COVID-19) emergency.
 His Order is in effect for 60 days and requires the following of health insurers: